MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing.rst

 .. note:: The capital cost scaling equation can be applied to any capital cost stage.
 In the power plant costing library it is applied to the bare erected cost, while in the sCO2 library it is applied to the equipment cost.

-The Power Plant costing method has five arguments, self, cost_accounts, scaled_param, units, and tech.
+The Power Plant costing method has the following arguments:

 * self : an existing unit model or Pyomo Block
 * cost_accounts : A list of accounts or a string containing the name of a pre-named account.
 If the input is a list all accounts must share the same process parameter.
 Pre-named accounts are listed below.
 * scaled_param : The Pyomo Variable representing the accounts' scaled parameter
+* units : The user must pass a string with the units the scaled_param is in.
+It serves as a check to make sure the costing method is being used correctly.
-* tech : The technology to cost, different technologies have different accounts.
+* tech : The technology to cost, as different technologies have different accounts
+* ccs : which reference parameter to use, as some accounts are costed using two different reference parameters; defaults to "B", and "A" is also a valid option
+* CE_index_base : Chemical Engineering Cost Index base value; defaults to 671.1, the value for 2018
+* additional_costing_exponents : option to add a costing exponent dictionary to supplement existing account data
+* additional_costing_params : option to add a costing parameter dictionary to supplement existing account data

  1. Supercritical PC,
  2. Subcritical PC,